joshuasearle/actor-move-rest-api/README.md

 **`GET /actors/movies/:rating`**

-- Get all actors that have started in a movie with `rating` rating or greater
+- Get all actors that have stared in a movie with `rating` rating or greater

 ## Movie Endpoints